Collaborative Law Resources for Professionals

 Parents Press: www.parent-teen.com/index.html Offers information on numerous topics, including children’s health, childcare, coping with family problems, mothers and fathers groups, and children with special needs.

-Teens and Pre-Teens: Practical Help for Parents.
-Founded by adolescent specialist Michael Y. Simon, MFT, a high school counseling director, noted speaker/educator and psychotherapist in private practice; provides real-life solutions as you parent, support and understand the teens and pre-teens in your life.
+Practical Help for Parents: Founded by adolescent specialist Michael Y. Simon, MFT, a high school counseling director, noted speaker/educator and psychotherapist in private practice; provides real-life solutions as you parent, support and understand the teens and pre-teens in your life.

-Your Social Worker: Articles for Parents and Families: www.yoursocialworker.com This site features numerous articles for parents by Gary Direnfeld, MSW RSW.
+Your Social Worker: This site features numerous articles for parents by Gary Direnfeld, MSW RSW.

-www.chadd.org For Children and Adults with Attention-Deficit / Hyperactivity Disorder.
-Iformation about the organization, AD/HD, school discipline, and locating local chapters.
+National Resource on ADHD (CHADD): For Children and Adults with Attention-Deficit / Hyperactivity Disorder.
+Information about the organization, AD/HD, school discipline, and locating local chapters.

 Support for Fathers